Yahoo hires former Google director to lead ad revenue

-SAN FRANCISCO (Reuters) - Yahoo Inc has hired former Google director and media veteran Michael Barrett to help lead its efforts to reemerge as an entertainment and information destination that wins advertising revenue.
+SAN FRANCISCO, June 18 (Reuters) - Yahoo Inc has hired former Google director and media veteran Michael Barrett to help lead its efforts to reemerge as an entertainment and information destination that wins advertising revenue.

 Barrett, who will take the title of Chief Revenue Officer, is one of new interim CEO Ross Levinsohn’s first key appointments, underscoring signs that Yahoo -- a company that has suffered from strategy flip-flops under successive CEOs -- is now thinking of itself as more of a media company than a technology company.